kaapstorm/tedmagi_2024/src/5_enablement.rst

 the decisions made by representatives.
 These decisions can include providing services to members, or solving problems in the world.

-Remember, zooming all the way out for a second, the Republic of Humanity has true stories, to inspire people with purpose.
-And the motivation driven by that purpose is channeled to solve problems.
-That's what the Republic of Humanity is for: Identifying problems, finding solutions, and executing on them.
+The companies and individuals who do that work are paid in ROH Bucks.

-The people who do that work are paid in ROH Bucks.
 They get to spend their ROH Bucks on other businesses and individuals.

 But the Republic of Humanity can't just keep paying people with more and more ROH Bucks.
 That would result in run-away inflation.
 They need to